xavdid/zapier-splitwise/README.md

+# NOTE

+this is deprecated in favor of the official integration: https://zapier.com/apps/splitwise/integrations

 # zapier-splitwise

 A [Zapier](https://zapier.com) app that gives access to the [Splitwise API](http://dev.splitwise.com/).
 This versions is built for Zapier platform 2.